klammerzu/blocks-html-renderer/README.md

 ## Basic usage

-After fetching your Strapi content, you can use the BlocksRenderer component to render the data from a blocks attribute.
+After fetching your Strapi content, you can use the renderBlock function to render the data from a blocks attribute.
 Pass the array of blocks coming from your Strapi API to the `content` prop:

 ```ts
 import { renderBlock, type Node } from 'blocks-html-renderer';